petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-frontend-data-set-cell-renderer-client-extension.md

     url: index.*.js
 ```

-The client extension has the ID `liferay-sample-fds-cell-renderer` and contains the key configurations for an FDS cell renderer client ectension, including the `type` and a URL where the exported renderer is located on deployment.
-See the [FDS cell renderer YAML configuration reference](./using-an-fds-cell-renderer-client-extension/fds-cell-renderer-yaml-reference.md) for more information on the available properties.
+The client extension has the ID `liferay-sample-fds-cell-renderer` and contains the key configurations for a frontend data set cell renderer client extension, including the `type` and a URL where the exported renderer is located on deployment.
+See the [YAML configuration reference](./using-a-frontend-data-set-cell-renderer-client-extension/frontend-data-set-cell-renderer-yaml-reference.md) for more information on the available properties.

 It also contains the `assemble` block: